Last update: 2 weeks ago

 Acid is a good hard water stain remover, which is why white vinegar is an important ingredient to include in your homemade descaler.
 This simple method could be used regularly to clean an electric kettle, whether it’s made of stainless steel, plastic, glass or other material.

-- Measuring two sufficient portions of white vinegar and water to cover the affected areas of the kettle, which are then poured into the appliance.
+- Measure two sufficient portions of white vinegar and water to cover the affected areas of the kettle, which are then poured into the appliance.

-- Letting the solution boil and then leaving it inside for 15-20 minutes, after you unplug the appliance.
+- Let the solution boil and then leave it inside for 15-20 minutes after you unplug the appliance.

-- Taking a toothbrush and starting to scrub the interior, but remember to focus on the edges and all those hard-to-reach places where limescale loves to hide.
+- Take a toothbrush and start to scrub the interior, but remember to focus on the edges and all those hard-to-reach places where limescale loves to hide.

-- Rinsing the kettle at least 2-3 times before leaving it to dry.
+- Rinse the kettle at least 2-3 times before leaving it to dry.

-- Boiling water to check the results of your work.
+- Boil water to check the results of your work.

 Cleaning a kettle with lemon and water solution is a natural and safe option compared to other harsh chemicals.
 The lemons will not just destroy the limescale but will also brighten up the kettle’s interior and provide a pleasant, refreshing smell.

-Cut a lemon into two halves and squeeze the juice in the appliance.
+Cut a lemon into two halves and squeeze the juice into the appliance.
 When you’re done, use the two halves and rub the inside parts to remove any hard water stains.
-Cut the lemon into small pieces and add the pieces to the lemon juice inside the kettle. - Create a mixture
+Cut the lemon into small pieces and add the pieces to the lemon juice inside the kettle. - Create a mixture.

 Add approximately 500ml of water to the mixture.
-You don’t need to fill the kettle to the top, just make sure you pour enough to cover the bottom elements and to fill the appliance halfway. - Boil the lemon water
+You don’t need to fill the kettle to the top, just make sure you pour enough to cover the bottom elements and fill the appliance halfway. - Boil the lemon water.

 Remove the mixture and rinse the kettle 4-5 times with warm water.
 Use a microfiber cloth to dry off the outside of the kettle.